 [product_table filters="att:size"] to list an attribute called 'size'), make sure you have added your attributes globally Products → Attributes.
 If you create attributes individually for each product then they will act in a standalone way and can't be used to group products in the filter dropdowns.

 If you're not using lazy load, then the category filters will only display when the categories have unique names.
 If you are using the same name for more than one category, then the only way to display them all in the filters is to enable the lazy load option.

 WooCommerce filter widgets

 WooCommerce Product Table comes with its own version of all the built-in filter widgets that come with WooCommerce.
 These are:

-- WooCommerce Layered Nav Filters - Displays the active filters so customers can see which filters are already in place.
+- Product Table: Active Product Filters - Displays the active filters so customers can see which filters are already in place.
 Includes an option to revert the table to the original list of products.

-- WooCommerce Price Filter Widget – Adds a price range slider.
+- Product Table: Filter Products by Price - Adds a price range slider.
 Customers can drag it to set a budget and view products within their price range.

 How to use filter widgets on pages

 You can add the Product Table filter widgets to any widgetized area on your website, such as a left or right sidebar.
 They will only work on normal pages or posts that contain product tables.